 In connection with this offering, the underwriters may engage in transactions that stabilize, maintain or otherwise affect the price of our common stock, in accordance with Regulation M under the Securities Exchange Act of 1934.
 Specifically, the underwriters may over-allot shares of our common stock in connection with this offering by selling more shares than are set forth on the cover page of this prospectus.
 This creates a short position in our common stock for their own account.
 The short position may be either a covered short position or a naked short position.
-In a covered short position, the number of shares over-allotted by the underwriters is not greater than the number of shares that they may purchase under the over-allotment option.
-To close out a short position, the underwriters may bid for, and purchase, common stock in the open market.
-The underwriters may also elect to reduce any short position by exercising all or part of the over-allotment option.
+In a covered short position, the number of shares over-allotted by the underwriters is not greater than the number of shares that they may purchase under the over-allottment option.
+To close out a short position by exercising all or part of the over-allotment option.
 In determining the source of shares to close out the covered short position, the underwriters will consider, among other things, the price of shares available for purchase in the open market as compared to the price at which they may purchase shares through the over-allotment option.
 A naked short position is created if the underwriters sell more shares than could be covered by the over-allotment option.
 The underwriters must close out any naked short positions by purchasing shares in the open market.
 A naked short position is more likely to be created if the underwriters are concerned that there may be downward pressure on the price of the shares in the open market after pricing that could adversely affect investors who purchase shares in the offering.